ggoosen/file-content-exporter/README.md

 - Quick export with default file name and location.
 - Context menu integration for easy access.
 - Shortcut key for quick export.
+- Information message with details of exported files.

 ## Usage